|

 thoroughly conditioned.
 The Taboo against considering race runs deep.
 But

+some of our social problems continue to get worse.
 I would like to conclude on an uplifting and happy note.
 But what to

 say?
 Perhaps the optimistic prediction that over the next 25 years, as